 Batteries contain plastics, metals and toxic metals such as cadmium, lead and mercury.
 As batteries are hazardous, they should not be disposed of in the red kerbside bin or into landfill.

-You can drop off used batteries free of charge at the Corangamite Regional Landfill for recycling.
+You can drop off used batteries free of charge at the Corangamite Regional Landfill and Corangamite Transfer Stations for recycling.
 Leaky batteries cannot be accepted.
 Batteries are also accepted at Statewide Waste in Warrnambool, Western Waste Transfer Station in Colac and the Ballarat Transfer Station.

 To reduce battery waste, connect appliances to the mains power where possible and use rechargeable batteries.